-The Solvency Capital Requirement (SCR) for Standard Ireland is \$21.2m (2020: \$20.3m) and was calculated using the standard formula.
+The Solvency Capital Requirement (SCR) for Standard Ireland is \$24.5m (2021: \$21.2m) and was calculated using the standard formula.
 Standard Ireland has not adopted simplified calculations for any risk modules and sub-modules.

-Standard Ireland has not utilised simplified calculations, nor has it used undertaking-specific parameters to calculate the SCR pursuant to Article 104(7) of the Solvency II Directive.
+Standard Ireland has not used simplified calculations, nor has it used undertaking-specific parameters to calculate the SCR pursuant to Article 104(7) of the Solvency II Directive.
 The SCR remains subject to formal supervisory assessment and includes no adjustments or capital add-on.

-With the year-ended 20 February 2020 being the start of underwriting for Standard Ireland, this year's increase in SCR was anticipated as the club's balance sheet is growing.
+With the year-ended 20 February 2020 being the start of underwriting for Standard Ireland, this year's increase in SCR was anticipated as the balance sheet is growing.